Analysis | What comes next in the process of Biden becoming president

 The National Archive has a useful timeline of how things proceed.

 This is itself generally not a big deal.
-Delaware, for example, has already certified Biden as the winner — not surprising given that it's where he lives.
+Delaware, for example, has already certified Biden as the winner — not surprising, given that it’s where he lives.
 This year, though, Trump and his allies have already suggested that they will try to interrupt the certification in some states, like Pennsylvania.
-Republican officials in Georgia have been under enormous pressure to somehow reconsider Biden's apparent win in the state.
-On Wednesday morning, Georgia's secretary of state announced that a hand recount would be conducted.
-It's unlikely to affect the results.
+Republican officials in Georgia have been under enormous pressure to somehow reconsider Biden’s apparent win in the state.
+On Wednesday morning, Georgia’s secretary of state announced that a hand recount would be conducted.
+It’s unlikely to affect the results.

 After results are certified, state governors then prepare multiple copies of a “certificate of ascertainment.”
 This document lists the names of the actual electors the state is sending to the electoral college and the number of votes being cast for the winning candidate.
 (In the cases of Maine and Nebraska, both Trump and Biden will be represented by electors because both states split their electoral votes depending on the winners of House districts.)